-The world’s first tobacco-and-hemp cigarette comes from Eastern Switzerland.
+Eastern Switzerland is the home of the world’s first tobacco-and-hemp cigarette.
 At our small factory on Lake Constance, we blend pure Swiss tobacco with natural CBD hemp.
-And, yes, of course it’s legal.
+And yes, it’s legal.

 Curious about hemp

 Tobacco is smoked more than any other plant – but why?
 There are so many different plants and herbs that can be smoked.
 It was this question that inspired us to start looking into natural alternatives to tobacco for our cigarettes.
 Hemp – a plant that has been cultivated and, presumably, smoked in Switzerland for millennia – quickly emerged as the best candidate.

 The big experiment at the Heimat factory